dggluz/fp-101/exercises.md

 ## `doubleBoth`

 Define the function `doubleBoth/1` which takes a number an returns its double (just like `double/1`).
 Use the function `both/1` you have done.
-Define it point-free.

 ## `squareBoth`

 Define the function `squareBoth/1` which takes a number an returns its square value.
 Use the function `both/1` you have done.
-Define it point-free.

 ## `flip`